lebaston100/MIDItoOBS/README.md

   - ToggleStudioMode: Toggles Studio Mode
   - TriggerHotkeyByName: Triggers an obs event, see the [obs-websocket wiki](https://github.com/Palakis/obs-websocket/blob/4.9.0/docs/generated/protocol.md#triggerhotkeybyname) for details
   - TriggerHotkeyBySequence: Triggers an obs event based on the configured keyboard combination, see the [obs-websocket wiki](https://github.com/Palakis/obs-websocket/blob/4.9.0/docs/generated/protocol.md#triggerhotkeybyname) for details
+  - PlayPauseMedia: Start or Pause Media/VLC Source playback
+  - ToggleMediaState: Toggle Media/VLC Source playback
+  - RestartMedia: Restart Media/VLC Source playback
+  - StopMedia: Stop Media/VLC Source playback
+  - NextMedia: Jump to the next playlist item.
+Only works with the vlc source.
+  - PreviousMedia: Jump to the previous playlist item.
+Only works with the vlc source.

 - Available for faders/knobs
   - SetVolume: Sets the volume of a source (unlike other solutions this will actually make the fader move in a visual linear way inside obs(Like a % slider))